Areas of Expertise

 Political parties and parliaments in electoral authoritarianism, hybrid regimes, democratization, post-Soviet politics.

-- B.A.
-The George Washington University (Elliott School of International Affairs)
+B.A. in International Affairs, George Washington University (Elliott School of International Affairs)